dpc-sdp/dev-tools/README.md

 More specifically, for module projects, to enable local development (and CI) the Dev Tools needs to be fetched, composer configuration needs to be merged and a project needs to be built.
-All this is handled with a single `ahoy build` command.
+All this is handled with a single `ahoy rebuild` command.
+A simplified version, `ahoy build` is available, which does not perform an `ahoy clean` before building.
 Dev Tools also supports symlinking of current module files into Drupal project to support development.